 At AstraZeneca, Jonathan specialised in gene expression microarray data analysis and has supported and influenced a number of discovery programmes, including drugs targeting MEK, PARP, mTOR, PI3K and ERBB.
 He introduced pioneering approaches for harnessing genomic data from cancer cell lines, uncovering numerous disease associations, and discovering mechanisms of drug target dependency leading to biomarkers of drug response.

 Perhaps his most notable contribution to date is the identification of transcriptional readouts which demonstrate MEK activity.
-This was the first transcriptomic personalised healthcare (PHC) hypothesis tested in AstraZeneca clinical trials and enhanced the development of the MEK inhibitor, selumetinib.
+This was the first transcriptomic personalised healthcare (PHC) hypothesis tested in AstraZeneca clinical trials.

 There is an expanding universe of biological data available which can revolutionise our understanding of disease and therapy if we find innovative ways to share and explore it.

 INFLUENTIAL RESEARCH RECOGNIZED BY THE FIELD